nearform/titus/docs/developers/packages/titus-starter-docs/README.md

 ## Installation
-For a given repo or location, copy the titus-starter-package and rename it `docs`.
+For a given repository or location, copy the titus-starter-package and rename it `docs`.
-You can move the renamed folder to where you want your documentation to be within the repo.
+You can move the renamed folder to where you want your documentation to be within the repository.

 The documentation pulls in its dependencies via the browser when it runs.
 Therefore, it requires an internet connection to run.
 Alternatively, you can copy the dependencies listed in the file `index.html` locally and link to the local versions. **Note**, this means you also need to deploy these dependencies for the documentation to work in a hosted environment.

-## Running Locally
+## Run Locally
-Documentation is ran by serving the docs folder at a given port.
+To run the documentation locally, serve the docs folder at a given port as shown:

 ```sh
 > titus@x.y.z doc:serve /path/to/your/repo/titus